::: First Sub-Period of the Late Treaty Period :::

 August 30, 1863-August 23, 1864

-on August 24, 1864.
-That date is picked because it appears San Francisco properly
+Indian hostilities.
+The First Sub-Period closed on August 24, 1864.
+That date is picked because it appears San

-rated mail from Hawaii up to that date.
+Francisco properly rated mail from Hawaii up to that date.
+The next sub-Periods involve an error rate imposed by

-tendency to send collect mail during the Civil War.
-One significant change is the
+reflect an increased tendency to send collect mail during the Civil War.
+One significant change is the decrease in

-decrease in stampless covers, only 8 in the sub-Period, with one of those prepaid, one
+stampless covers, only 9 in this sub-Period, with only 1 of those prepaid, and 8 collect.
+Stampless covers

 PREPAID MAIL TO THE UNITED STATES